 One piece of research found that, for visually impaired (VI) people, living just one street closer to public transport can make a big difference to mobility.
 The announcements and simpler interchanges on the Greater Manchester tram system make it generally easier for VI people to use than buses.

 Accessibility is also about having confidence and support to use transport.
 Older people with learning disabilities who took part in the GOLD project recommended verbal announcements and help for the first time taking a journey.

 Like many of the Ageing Equally? reports, the GOLD project report also highlighted the importance of feeling safe while travelling.
 Although many older people may have concerns about safety, it can be a particular issue for people from marginalised groups who experience hate crime, including BAME people , LGBT people, and disabled people.
 Participants in the GOLD project gave a range of suggestions for improving safety, showing the importance of coproducing transport policy.
-Suggestions included material or physical changes such as improving lighting and putting in CCTV, as well as improving personal safety for example carrying personal alarms.
+Suggestions included material or physical changes such as improving lighting and putting in CCTV, as well as improving personal safety for example by carrying personal alarms.

 Our recent digests about housing and social care outlined how the coronavirus pandemic has highlighted and intensified existing inequalities.
 The same is true of transport.
 A recent Ageing Better research report found that many women from BAME communities were traveling by public transport outside their neighbourhood to visit specialist food shops and markets.
 These women will have been particularly affected by Covid restrictions and rules about using public transport only for essential travel.